FUBAR-at-theFooBar/book-list-client/README.md

 ##### Joy Hou & Nicholas Carignan

 Project for Code 301, Week 3
-Version 1.1.0
+Version 1.2.0

 ## Overview
 We are building an application to track the books we want to read.
-It pulls from a JSON file and populates an api with a database containing book information. the client side can then pull the book list or specific books to display on their page.
+It pulls from a JSON file and populates an api with a database containing book information. the client side can then pull the book list or specific books to display on their page. we now have pagejs installed and working.

 ## Getting Started
 Write some Codez